mjk83093/blackboxai-1741444568586/user-workspace/docs/USER_GUIDE.md

 ```

 4. **Access the Application**
-- Open `https://localhost:8000` in your browser
+- Open `https://localhost` in your browser
 - You may see a security warning about the self-signed certificate
 - Click "Advanced" and proceed to the website
 - You'll see the Work Production AI Agent login page

+### Security Notes
+- The application uses HTTPS for secure communication
+- All traffic is encrypted using SSL/TLS
+- HTTP requests are automatically redirected to HTTPS
+- In production, replace the self-signed certificates with valid SSL certificates

 ### Authentication Options